CLICK HERE TO LEARN MORE ABOUT ATM 2025, STR LAWSUIT & SEASONAL COMMUNITY DESIGNATION

 The trial was held in the Boston Land Court 19-21 February, The town subpoenaed 4 witnesses to testify for the town (and the Grape family who joined the town in this lawsuit), 2 prominent real estate brokers, Dr. Caroline Baltzer (sponsor of Article 66 and Kathy Baird, President and Co-founder of Nantucket Together), all of whom were cited in the ZBA's remand ruling for salient facts provided at the public hearing.
 Attorneys for Ms. Ward filed a motion to exclude the latter two witnesses stating their testimony would be duplicative of the real estate brokers.
 The town then filed a motion, providing additional rationale for why that would not be the case and Judge Vhay agreed to reconsider once all the approved witnesses had given their testimony.
 This turned out to be mid-morning on the last day of the trial.
 As potential witnesses, Ms. Baird and Dr. Baltzer were not permitted in the courtroom to hear any testimony and spent those days sitting outside the courtroom waiting for the call that never came but were allowed to be present for the closing arguments.
 As we understood the judge's unanswered questions, Counsel on both sides were given a 'homework assignment' to provide him with the original (1970's and 1991 replacement zoning regulations) along with the legislative definition of STRs and what the difference in 'use' is between a rental of 31 (a STR) vs. 32 days (not a STR).

-On March 19, 2025, Judge Vhay sent an Order to the town and the Grape Family (click here to read in its entirety) The Judge laid out his understanding/interpretation of the 2 sets of zoning bylaws, asked for clarification regarding why the term 'rented' was excluded from the 1991 version and extended the date for a reply to April 9.
+On March 19, 2025, Judge Vhay sent an Order to the town and the Grape Family (click here to read in its entirety) The Judge laid out his understanding/interpretation of the 2 sets of zoning bylaws, asked for clarification regarding why the term 'rented' was excluded from the 1991 version and extended the date for a reply to mid-April.
 The fact that the term 'rent(ing)' a home (for any duration) is found nowhere in the town's zoning has always been a point of confusion for Nantucket Together and the Judge is now making that an obvious issue in his ability to make a ruling.
-Town Counsel will provide a confidential memo (evaluation and recommendation of next steps) to the Select Board which may play into their final warrant article recommendations.
-In any case, it is clear that the judge hopes the voters at the 2025 Annual Town Meeting will clarify their intent in zoning so he does not have to do it for them.
-This trial is about one family's use of their home as a Nantucket Vacation Rental several years ago but it would set a precedent.....and whatever his decision is, another appeal is likely if it is not settled at ATM.

-...And oh, by the way, Nantucket was named specifially by the state as a Seasonal Community
+...And oh, by the way, Nantucket is officially a designated Seasonal Community!!

 In the state-issued, Seasonal Communities Guidance, "The Seasonal Communities designation was created as part of the Affordable Homes Act, signed into law by Governor Maura Healey on Aug.
 6, 2024.
+This designation was also supported by the voters at ATM 2025 when they overwhelmingly approved ATM 2025 Article 82 which officially accepted and confirmed the designation.
 The Seasonal Communities designation is designed to recognize Massachusetts communities that experience substantial seasonal variation in housing demand, visitors, and employment and to create distinctive tools to address their unique housing needs."
 This is great news for the island and an additional, powerful tool in its initiatives to create more affordable and attainable housing for town employees and the island's workforce.
 And, the criteria for achieving that status includes (bold added):

 • High rates of short-term rentals in relation to the overall housing inventory;